Three Phases Of Accident Investigation Cause Analysis

 Tree phases of analysis:

-- Phase 1: Injury Analysis: It’s important to understand, we’re not analyzing the accident in this phase: we are analyzing precisely what happened during the accident event to identify the type of harmful energy involved (electrical, mechanical, thermal, etc.) and how the harmful transfer of this energy (an action) caused the injury or illness.
+- Phase 1: Injury Analysis: It’s important to understand that we’re not analyzing the accident in this phase: we are analyzing precisely what happened during the accident event to identify the type of harmful energy involved (electrical, mechanical, thermal, etc.) and how the harmful transfer of this energy (an action) caused the injury or illness.
 Remember, the outcome of the accident process is an injury or illness.

 - Phase 3: Root Cause Analysis: During this phase of the analysis process, you’re analyzing the weaknesses in the Safety Management System (SMS) that contributed to the accident.
 You can usually uncover weaknesses related to inadequate safety policies, programs, plans, processes, or procedures.
 Root causes always pre-exist surface causes and may function through poor component design to allow, promote, encourage, or even require systems that result in hazardous conditions and unsafe behaviors.